-When no power is supplied to the first power rail VDD1, the gate of the PMOS transistor P2 has a low voltage level, and the PMOS transistor P2 would be immediately turned on and conducts a portion of an ESD current to the first ground rail VSS2 or the input pad PD to avoid the ESD current damaging an internal circuit as the input pad PD is suddenly grounded and a CDM ESD event occurs.
+When no power is supplied to the first power rail VDD1, the gate of the PMOS transistor P2 has a low voltage level, and the PMOS transistor P2 would be immediately turned on and conducts a portion of an ESD current to the first ground rail VSS1 or the input pad PD to avoid the ESD current damaging an internal circuit, as the input pad PD is suddenly grounded and a CDM ESD event occurs.
 The PMOS transistor P2 has an initial-on mechanism by connecting the gate of the PMOS transistor P2 to the first power rail VDD1 through the resistor R1.
-Therefore, the PMOS transistor P2 has the effect of high turn-on speed and instantly conducting the ESD current as the CDM ESD event occurs.
-When an operation voltage is supplied to the first power rail VDD1, the gate of the first PMOS transistor P2 has a high voltage level and then the first PMOS transistor P2 would be turned off automatically to avoid affecting the signal transmitted through the input pad 20 PD.
-Accordingly, a self-biased circuit is formed by the PMOS transistor P2 and the resistor R1 and is capable of preventing the CDM ESD from damaging the internal circuit.
-Accordingly, including the ESD protection circuit formed by the ESD clamp circuits 120~140, the PMOS transistor P2 and R1 is capable of providing a HBM and MM and CDM ESD protection for the input stage circuit 110.
-It is noted that the ESD protect circuit formed by the PMOS transistor P2 and resistor R1 can be applied to the circuit 100 by itself to provide CDM ESD protection.
+Therefore, the PMOS transistor P2 has the effect of high turn-on speed and instantly conducting of the ESD current as the CDM ESD event occurs.
+When an operation voltage is supplied to the first power rail VDD1, the gate of the PMOS transistor P2 has a high voltage level and then the PMOS transistor P2 would be turned off automatically to avoid affecting the signal transmitted through the input pad PD.
+Accordingly, a self-biased circuit is formed by the PMOS transistor P2 and the resistor RI and is capable of preventing the CDM ESD from damaging the internal circuit.
+Accord-45 ingly, by having the ESD protection circuit formed by the ESD clamp circuits 120, 130, 140, the PMOS transistor P2 and the resistor R1 are capable of providing a HBM and MM and CDM ESD protection for the input stage circuit 110.
+It is noted that the ESD protection circuit formed by the PMOS transistor P2 and the resistor R1 can be applied to the circuit 100 by itself to provide CDM ESD protection.